Are you planning a trip to Taiwan? If so, this 2 weeks in Taiwan itinerary is just what you need to plan an epic trip!

 Those looking for slightly cheaper accommodation, may wish to check in at the stylish 158Hostel instead.

-Suggested tours in Tainan
+popular tours in Tainan

 Taiwan Itinerary Day 11 & 12: Kaohsiung

 There are lots of options to visit in Taiwan’s largest port city, Kaohsiung.
 While 2 days in Kaohsiung isn’t nearly enough time to explore all its corners, it will allow ample time to see all the top sights and enjoy the city’s booming art scene and laidback hipster vibes.
+You can also find out how to get to Kaohsiung here.

 As elsewhere in Taiwan, Kaohsiung has many bustling night markets, with Luihe Night Market being the top pick among tourists.
 Seeing that Kaohsiung is a seaside city, definitely feast on some of the fantastic seafood on offer here!
+If you need more ideas, this guide on what to do in Kaohsiung will also come on handy.

 Travelers seeking a quick nature break can hop on a 5-minute ferry ride to dreamy Cijin Island.
 The best way to see all this little island has on offer is by bike.
 There are many bike shops right in front of the 7-11 when you disembark the ferry, but you could also pick one up near the Art Pier.